 If you are interested in integrating the re-authoring ideas and practices into your life and work, you can also take part in an apprentice journey that will run simultaneously to the workshop mentioned above.

-Invite me to adapt and facilitate this workshop for you: This workshop is also available to organisations or communities and can be facilitated inhouse.
+Invite me to adapt and facilitate this workshop for you: This workshop is also available to organisations or communities.

 Contact me for more information: firstname.lastname@example.org